chiragbhatia94/Lockscreen-Motivation/README.md

 ## Installing

-The easiest way to install Loop is through the [Google Play Store][playstore].
+The easiest way to install Lockscreen Motivation is through the [Google Play Store][playstore].

 ## Contributing